gh-productivity-workshops/PetSpotR/docs/3-dapr.md

     ```

 3. You'll now see GitHub Copilot suggest a new method to add to the Pet model.
+(Make sure you've hit Enter to move to a new line.
+Copilot may not run until you're on a new line or at the end of a line).
 Hit `Tab` to accept the suggestion and add the method to the Pet model.

     ![GhostText](./images/GhostText.png)